hapax/hapax.github.io/assets/visual-qft.md

 The dark figure is the copygon $\vec{\chi}^{5/3}_{4}$, while the grey triangle is $\vec{\chi}^{5}_{3} = \vec{\chi}^{2}_{3}$.
-Pressing "c" will perform the copying to recover the original
+Pressing "c" will perform the copying:

 <figure>
     <div style="text-align:center"><img src